Guide to Business Loan Down Payments

 Should You Pay the Minimum Down Payment?

-Once you establish how much you are required to have as a down payment for the business loan you’re planning to apply for, you may actually want to consider paying more.
+Once you establish how much you’re required to have as a down payment for the business loan you’re planning to apply for, you may actually want to consider paying more.
 Why?
-The less money down you offer, generally the higher your monthly payments and higher the overall cost of the loan.
+Generally, the less money you put down, the higher your monthly payments and the higher the overall cost of the loan.

-This can be a smart move if your business has an uneven cash flow, yet you have a lump sum available now.
+This can be a smart move if your business has an uneven cash flow but you have a lump sum available now.
 This can lead to lower payments when you may have less cash available.

-On the other hand, if cash is tight right now, but you are confident you can pay the larger monthly payment, you might go with just the minimum required.
+On the other hand, if cash is tight right now but you’re confident you can pay the larger monthly payment, you might go with just the minimum required.

 What if You Can’t Afford a Down Payment?